Sheridan-Stable/bursty-term-measure/README.md

 ## Running Repository Code

-Repository code is written in Python 3.11 in a Jupyter Notebook environment.
+Repository code is written primarily in Python 3.11 in a Jupyter Notebook environment.
 While there are multiple ways to run a repository Jupyter Notebook, here is one way to do it:

 From the command line, create a virtual environment:
 ```